GabsEdits/tipps/content/posts/api-examples.md

 description: Demonstrates usage of some of the runtime APIs provided by VitePress.
 author: John Doe
 tags:
-  - vitepress
+  - Vitepress
-  - api
+  - API
-  - examples
+  - Examples
 ---

 ## Runtime API Examples